enov/Aurora/README.md

   - Specify multiple primary keys for each table in Aurora
   - Merge krestful into the project
   - Set-up new Auth and User modules compatible with Aurora
-  - Take care of PSR-2 getters/setters?
+  - Take care of PSR-2 getters/setters? (low-priority?)

 Documentation:
 ---------------
-Please see the guide.
+Please refer to the guide folder, or enable the userguide Kohana module.

 License